Javier (name): Pronunciation

 In the English-speaking world, especially in the British media, the pronunciation of "Javier" is frequently confused with the pronunciation of French words or names ending in "-ier" such as Xavier or Olivier.
 The resulting pronunciation "HAV-ee-ay" is a hybrid of Spanish, French and English.
 In Spanish, correctly spoken, the final syllable sounds much like the English word "air", not the English word "eh".

+In Singapore, the name is pronounced "JAY-vee-er" /ˈdʒeɪviər/ as if it were an English name.